 Non-benzodiazepine hypnotics focus solely on inducing sleep.
 They also have a dependency risk, but lower than the previous category, and fewer side effects.
 The common medications in this class are Ambien, Sonata and Lunesta.
 While the side effects are similar to the benzodiazepines, additional reports of diarrhea and/or constipation have been reported.
 The dependency risk for Ambien is high if taken longer than two weeks, Sonota and Lunesta have medium risk for dependency.
 There is another drug Rozerem that works on the melatonin receptors.
 The side effect profile is minimal – dizziness and daytime drowsiness as well as having a low dependency risk.
 This is a better option in the older population.

 One final option to discuss is Cognitive Behavioral Therapy (CBT).
 This process works to unlearn negative associations with falling/staying asleep and adjust the mindset.
-Components of CBT can include but are not limited to: Establishing a more rigid sleep schedule, gradual removal of bedroom activities that conflict with sleep (TV, eating), keeping a sleep diary and relaxation techniques.
-According to the Tuck article “most elderly individuals with sleep disorders receive between four and 12 CBT sessions.”
+Components of CBT can include but are not limited to: Establishing a more rigid sleep schedule, gradual removal of bedroom activities that conflict with proper sleeping (TV, eating), keeping a sleep diary and relaxation techniques.
+According to the Tuck article “most elderly individuals with sleeping disorders receive between four and 12 CBT sessions.”

 This therapy is covered by many insurances, check with your carrier.
 CBT is available in Colorado Springs.